shapes of molecules finding the lone pairs

 Shapes of trigonal bipyramidal molecules with lone pairs

 Trigonal bipyramidal (tbp) molecules can also be found with lone pairs.
-This creates a bit of a dilemma since there are two differential positions available in these molecules; that is the axial and the equatorial positions.
+This creates a bit of a dilemma since there are two different positions available in these molecules; that is the axial and the equatorial positions.
 So if a tbp molecule has a lone pair of electrons will they go into the axial or the equatorial position?
 Now remember that a lone pair of electrons requires more space than a bonding pair of electrons; so where in a trigonal bipyramidal molecule will the lone pair of electrons have the most space?
 In the axial or equatorial positions?

 Trigonal bipyramidal molecules have more space in the equatorial positions than in the axial positions for lone pairs of electrons.
 There is less repulsion in the axial positions.